maxhayden/TagMe/README.md

 7. **Frontend queries RDS to display tagged photos**

 ### Cloud Setup
-- All resources are contained in a VPC (us-east-1)
+- All resources are contained in a VPC
-- EC2 instance in public subnet (ports 80/22)
+- EC2 instance in public subnet
 - Lambda + RDS in private subnet
 - NAT Gateway enables private subnet access to S3/Rekognition